clevy11/clevy11/README.md

 # Hi, there 👋

-### My name is Caleb levy Buntu, I work on software development , some of which are pretty good.
-I have experience with the MERN stack and have been leveling up in mobile development with React Native and flutter. 😊
+### I'm a software developer passionate about building clean, user-focused applications.
+I have hands-on experience with the MERN stack and have been expanding into mobile development using React Native and Flutter.
+Some of my projects are pretty solid — and I’m always learning and improving.. 😊

 # Tech Stack ⚙️
 ### Languages, frameworks, libraries & tools